ibexa/documentation-developer/docs/guide/multi_language_siteaccesses.md

 Clear the cache again by running: `php app/console cache:clear`.

-Now be able to load your eZ Platform site in the `en` and `fr` SiteAccess displaying English and French content.
+Now you should be able to load your eZ Platform site using the `en` and `fr` SiteAccess to display content in English and French.

 !!! tip